ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 ===== Alternatives =====

-These have been around for years, and haven't worked.
+These have been around for years, and have not worked.

 ==== Education ====